 Mbeli Bai Study, Republic of Congo

-Tragically western lowland gorilla (Gorilla gorilla gorilla) numbers are predicted to fall by over 80% between 1980 and 2046*!
-The two main threats are commercial hunting and a highly contagious disease called Ebola.
+Western lowland gorillas are listed as Critically Endangered on the IUCN (International Union for the Conservation of Nature) Redlist.
+Their population is expected to fall by 80% between 2005 and 2071.
+The main threats are illegal hunting, diseases (especially the highly contagious Ebolavirus), habitat loss and climate change.
 The slow reproductive rate of gorillas not only makes population recovery slow but also makes the collection of life history data very time-consuming.
 This data is essential for establishing effective conservation strategies for this subspecies of gorilla.

 **The Mbeli Bai Study is a collaboration between the Wildlife Conservation Society and the Government of the Republic Congo.